-Shotgun ammunition is measured in gauge rather than in caliber and because shotguns are very versatile firearms, ammunition manufactured for them comes in a very wide variety of types and varying sizes and power.
+Shotgun ammunition is measured in gauge rather than in caliber.
+Because shotguns are very versatile firearms, ammunition for them comes in a very wide variety of types, sizes and power.
 The gauge number is on the shotgun ammunition box.
 Your shotgun ammunition much match the gauge of your shotgun.

-Gauge was defined by the number of solid balls the same diameter as the inside of the barrel that could be made from a pound of lead.
+Gauge defines the number of solid balls the same diameter as the inside of the barrel that could be made from a pound of lead.
 Thus, the 10-gauge shotgun is larger than the 12-gauge, which is larger than the 20-gauge.
-While there are many different sizes, or gauges, of shotguns, the two most often recommended for home defense are 12 gauge and 20 gauge shotgun.
+While there are many different sizes, or gauges, of shotguns, most recommend 12 gauge and 20 gauge shotgun for home defense.